ebemunk/phoenix/README.md

 phoenix - Image Forensics
 =======
 phoenix is a small image forensics tool that can run some common analyses on images.
 It was inspired by the image analyses at the [Hackerfactor Blog](http://www.hackerfactor.com/blog/), and implements some of the algorithms used there.
-It is named phoenix because it has resurrected many times before taking its final form in C++.
+It is named phoenix because it has resurrected many times before taking its current form in C++.

 Features: